beemojs/beemo/docs/drivers/webpack.md

 ## Usage

 In your configuration module, install the driver, Webpack, and any loaders or plugins.
-Create a file at `configs/webpack.js` in which to house your Webpack configuration.
+Create a file at `configs/webpack.js` or `lib/configs/webpack.js` in which to house your Webpack configuration.

 In your consuming project, enable the driver by adding `webpack` to your `drivers` config.